Summer I, II, III

 2.5 GPA, 4 semesters of college-level Spanish (or equivalent) for advanced Spanish language coursework.

 Click the Application tab.

 The summer program in Alicante provides an opportunity for short-term, intensive study of the Spanish language.
 The program is open to qualified undergraduates with an interest in Spanish language and contemporary Spain.
 Language classes are taught entirely in Spanish and are offered at the beginning, intermediate, and advanced levels.
 Students are given a placement exam in Alicante prior to the start of classes to determine appropriate placement for the language course.
-All students are required to take one Spanish language course and one content course for a total of 6 semester hours.
+Students can take one, two or three, four week sessions (one 3 s.h. class per session).

 Spanish language courses focus on grammar, reading, composition, and conversation.
 The language classes are small, maximizing student-to-professor interaction with attention to individual issues in language acquisition and skills.

 Content courses are taught in English and Spanish.
 In general, students who place into the beginning level of Spanish take their content course in Spanish or English.
 Those who have completed four or more semesters of Spanish usually place into advanced Spanish.
 Advanced students must take their content course in Spanish.

 UI students earn resident credit which may be applied toward the following General Education Areas: Foreign Language, Historical Perspectives, International & Global Issues, Literary, Visual & Performing Arts and/or Values, Society & Diversity.
 Credit earned on this program may satisfy requirements for the International Business Certificate; some courses may satisfy requirements for the Spanish major or minor.

 Session 3 (4 weeks): late July- mid August

 Exact program dates can be found here: CIEE Alicante Language & Culture Summer Program Dates